Fullmetal Alchemist: Plot

 The Elrics head north as well, and reach Fort Briggs, commanded by General Olivier Armstrong.
-They confront the homunculus Sloth and learn that Father founded Amestris to amass enough population to create a massive Philosopher's Stone.
-With it, he can achieve godhood by absorbing the being beyond the Gate of Truth on the "Promised Day".
-Forced to work with Solf Kimblee, a murderous former State Alchemist and ally of the Homunculi, the Elrics turn on him and split up, joined by a reformed Scar, his group, Kimblee's chimera subordinates, and later Lin/Greed.
+They confront the homunculus Sloth and learn that Father founded Amestris to amass a population large enough to create a massive philosopher's stone.
+With it, he plans to achieve godhood by absorbing the being beyond the Gate of Truth on the "Promised Day".
+Forced to work with Solf J. Kimblee, a murderous former State Alchemist and ally of the Homunculi, the Elrics turn on him and split up, joined by a reformed Scar, his group, Kimblee's chimera subordinates, and later Lin/Greed.
 Riza Hawkeye discovers that King Bradley's son Selim is the homunculus Pride.
 Hohenheim reveals that he was made an immortal when Father arranged the fall of Cselkcess (クセルクセス, Kuserukusesu) (Note: The name of the country was intended to be spelled as "Xerxes".
 Jason Thompson, who had worked for Viz Media as an editor on the first volumes of the manga, acknowledged that the English release spelling was incorrect, and stated that its original name was hard to transliterate from katakana.) four centuries ago and had been working since then to stop Father.

-The Promised Day arrives, with Father planning to use an eclipse and 'human sacrifices'— alchemists who have performed human transmutation — to trigger his own transmutation.
-Wrath and Pride force Mustang to perform the human transmutation, blinding him.
-The Elrics and their comrades battle Father's minions, resulting in Pride being defeated by Edward and being reduced to a defenseless infant form, Greed sacrificing himself to save Lin, and the other homunculi as well as Kimblee dying.
+The Promised Day arrives, with Father planning to use a solar eclipse and 'human sacrifices'— alchemists who have performed human transmutation — to trigger his own transmutation.
+Wrath and Pride force Mustang to perform a human transmutation, and he is blinded as a result.
+The Elrics and their comrades battle Father's minions; Kimblee and all of the Homunculi, except Greed and Pride—the latter of whom is reduced to an infant by Edward—are killed.
 However, Father manages to activate the nationwide transmutation circle and absorbs the superior being.
 Hohenheim and Scar activate countermeasures, draining much of Father's absorbed souls, and rendering him unstable.
-The Elrics and their comrades face Father, who nearly destroy Alphonse's armor.
+The Elrics and their comrades face Father, who nearly destroys Alphonse's armor.
 Alphonse sacrifices his soul to restore Edward's right arm.
+Greed sacrifices his life to save Lin.
 Edward defeats Father, who is dragged into the Gate of Truth.
-Edward sacrifices his ability to perform alchemy to fully restore Alphonse, while Lin receives a Philosopher's Stone.
+Edward sacrifices his ability to perform alchemy to fully restore Alphonse, while Lin receives a philosopher's stone.
 Hohenheim goes to visit Trisha's grave, where he dies peacefully.
 The Elrics return home and then go their separate ways two years later to further research alchemy.
 Years later, Edward and Winry marry and have two children.